willfaught/paige/exampleSite/content/shortcodes/figure.md

 title = "Figure"
 +++

-The `paige/figure` shortcode displays content.
+The `paige/figure` shortcode displays content in a figure.

 <!--more-->